 An uneven seam in the contours of the data marks the location of the international date line.
 Ozone data are measured by polar-orbiting satellites that collect observations in a series of swaths over the course of the day; the passes are generally separated by about 90 minutes.
 Stratospheric circulation slowly shifts the contours of the ozone hole over the course of the day (like winds shift the location of clouds).
 The contours move little from any one swath to the next, but by the end of the day, the cumulative movement is apparent at the date line.

-The global recognition of CFCs’ destructive potential led to the 1989 Montreal Protocol banning the production of ozone-depleting chemicals.
+The global recognition of CFCs’ destructive potential led to the 1989 Montreal Protocol banning of the production of ozone-depleting chemicals.
 Scientists estimate that about 80 percent of the chlorine (and bromine, which has a similar ozone-depleting effect) in the stratosphere over Antarctica today is from human, not natural, sources.
 Models suggest that the concentration of chlorine and other ozone-depleting substances in the stratosphere will not return to pre-1980 levels until the middle decades of this century.
 These same models predict that the Antarctic ozone layer will recover around 2040.
-On the other hand, because of the impact of greenhouse gas warming, the ozone layer over the tropics and mid-southern latitudes may not recover for more than a century, and perhaps not ever.

 Antarctic Ozone Hole